-The Rx Instrument with an Analyzer Eye Module installed can display the selected input in the form of an Jitter waveform.
+The Rx Instrument with an Analyzer Eye Module installed and Advanced Jitter Analysis option can display the selected input in the form of an Jitter waveform.

 The Jitter window is accessed by clicking on an Analyzer Eye slot on the monitor output task bar and selecting "Jitter".
 This will create a new window panel for the selected input.